nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 In this exercise, you will see how Terraform can be used to deploy an autoscaled cluster of instances that are behind a load balancer.

+## Solution
+The exercise involves creating three terraform files.
+Solutions to these files can be found in the same directory as this Markdown file in Github.

 ## Prerequisites
+The machine you are on will need Terraform already installed.
+If you are on one of our virtual machines, this will already have been set up.

 To complete this exercise, you must be using a machine that already has access to AWS resources through the AWS CLI.
-For example, you have already set up your environment and permissions using `aws configure`, or you are using an EC2 machine that has the necessary permissions through the Role that it is running with.
+This means that you have already set up your AWS CLI environment using `aws configure`.

-The machine you are on will also need Terraform already installed.

 If you have never run `aws configure` on your machine before, then complete the following steps: